BarelyMiSSeD/minqlx-plugins/README.md

-The following bot settings used in the protect script can be set with the rest of the minqlx bot settings: set qlx_protectMapVoting “1” - Enabling does not allow map voting during match play but does not affect map voting during warm-up set qlx_protectAfkVoting “1” - Enabling will allow players to be voted into spectator set qlx_protectJoinMapMessage “1” - Sends join message to players if map voting protection is enabled
+<b>The following bot settings used in the protect script can be set with the rest of the minqlx bot settings:</b>
+set qlx_protectMapVoting “1” - Enabling does not allow map voting during match play but does not affect map voting during warm-up set qlx_protectAfkVoting “1” - Enabling will allow players to be voted into spectator set qlx_protectJoinMapMessage “1” - Sends join message to players if map voting protection is enabled